tigerfarm/tigtaskrouterworker/README.md

 ## Steps to Implement

 1. Configure your TaskRouter WorkSpace.
-2. Create a Studio flow to put callers into the TaskRouter queue.
+2. Create a Studio flow to put incoming callers into the TaskRouter queue.
-3. Configure a Twilio phone number to use the Studio flow to put incoming callers into the TaskRouter queue.
+3. Configure your Twilio phone number to use the Studio flow.
 4. Deploy this application and set the environment variables.
 5. Test.

-## Application Programs called using Ajax
+## Server side Application Programs

+The programs are called from the browser application using Ajax.

-getTrActivites.php : When initializing the client, get the WorkSpace friendly name and the TaskRouter activities.
+getTrActivites.php : When initializing the browser side client, get the WorkSpace friendly name and the TaskRouter activities.

-generateTrToken.php?tokenPassword= + tokenPassword + &clientid= + clientId : given a password and client identity generate a token.
+generateTrToken.php?tokenPassword= + tokenPassword + &clientid= + clientId : given a client identity and the password, generate a token.

 conferenceEndFn.php?conferenceName= + theConference : given a conference SID, end the conference.